K3DFD-Radio/PHL-MER-Group-PSWS/configuration.md

 > **Note:** Adjust these configuration items to match your PSWS PC environment.
 Refer to the [WSPRDaemon documents](https://wsprdaemon.readthedocs.io/en/master/configuration/wsprdaemon.conf.d/wsprdaemon.conf.html)

 !/bin/bash\
-\#The previous line signals to the editor that it should use its 'bash' editing mode when editing this file
+\# The previous line signals to the editor that it should use its 'bash' editing mode when editing this file

-WD_CPU_CORES="8-15"
+WD_CPU_CORES="2-15"
 RADIOD_CPU_CORES="0-7"

 KA9Q_RADIO_COMMIT="main"